 Two of the greatest players who ever skated in the National Hockey League had memorable performances on this date.
-Plus, the number 1,000 was a reoccurring theme, a shortened season began and a dynamic duo in Chicago hit a pair of personal milestones.
+Plus, the number 1,000 was a reoccurring theme, a shortened season began, and a dynamic duo in Chicago hit a pair of personal milestones.
 Let’s take our daily trip back through time and relive the best hockey moments from Jan.
 20.

 Gretzky & Lemieux Make More History

 Nowadays, fans have plenty of players to debate about when it comes to who is the best player in the NHL.
 Is it Connor McDavid?
 Is it Nathan MacKinnon?
 Is it Auston Matthews?
-Back in the late 80s and early 90s, there were only two players in this discussion; Wayne Gretzky and Mario Lemieux.
+In the late 80s and early 90s, there were only two players in this discussion; Wayne Gretzky and Mario Lemieux.

-Gretzky scored three goals and added two assists, on Jan.
+Gretzky scored three goals and added two assists on Jan.
 20, 1982, to lead the Edmonton Oilers to an 8-6 win over the visiting St. Louis Blues.
-This was his sixth hat trick of the season and 12th of his career.
+This was his sixth hat trick of the season and the 12th of his career.
 He became the first player in league history to score 12 hat tricks before his 21st birthday.

-Lemieux had his big night, on Jan.
+Lemieux had his big night on Jan.
 20, 1989, as he scored his 50th goal of the season in the Pittsburgh Penguins’ 7-3 loss at the Winnipeg Jets.
 He needed just 44 games to hit this plateau, joining Gretzky as the only player to score 50 goals in less than 50 games.
 The Great One did it three times in his career.

-The goal was also Lemieux’s 637th career point, putting him ahead of Rick Kehoe for the most points in franchise history.
+The goal was also Lemieux’s 637th career point, putting him ahead of Rick Kehoe for the most points in Penguins franchise history.
 He needed just 336 games to break Kehoe’s record, which he set in 722 games.
 Lemieux finished the 1988-89 season with 85 goals and 199 points.
 The 85 goals are still the fourth-most for a single season in league history and his 199-point season is the highest ever by a player not named Gretzky.

 A Grand Ole Day

-Patrick Roy became the first goaltender in league history to play in 1,000 regular-season games, on Jan.
+Patrick Roy became the first goaltender in league history to play in 1,000 regular-season games on Jan.
 20, 2003, as the Colorado Avalanche and Dallas Stars tied 1-1.
 He is third all-time with 1,044 games played as he was passed up by Martin Brodeur and Roberto Luongo.

-Henrik Sedin’s goal was the difference-maker, on Jan.
+Henrik Sedin’s goal was the difference-maker on Jan.
 20, 2017, in the Vancouver Canucks 2-1 win over the visiting Florida Panthers.
 This made him the 85th player in the history of the league to rack up 1,000 career points.
 He was the 35th player to score 1,000 points with one team and the fourth Swedish-born player to accomplish this feat.

 Kane & Toews Do Their Thing